Sampling and Reconstructing Angular Domains with Uniform Arrays: Numerical Experiments

 \subsection{\gls{2D} imaging example}

-We conclude the numerical evaluations in this paper by providing a \gls{2D} imaging example in Figure \ref{fig:2D_Image}.
-Along the lines of~\cite{rajamaki2020hybrid} and similar works, we consider the worst-case scenario of an object with many \gls{iid} point scatterers, each following a complex normal distribution: $\mathcal{CN}\left( \frac{1}{\sqrt{2K}}, \frac{1}{\sqrt{2K}}\right)$, where $K$ is the total number of scatterers.
-In our considered example, the true shape can be found in Figure \ref{subfig:2DImage_Ideal}, where $K=5017$ and we plot axes in the \gls{LAD} domain.
+We conclude the numerical evaluations in this paper by providing a \gls{2D} imaging example in Fig.~\ref{fig:2D_Image}.
+Along the lines of~\cite{rajamaki2020hybrid} and similar works, we consider the worst-case scenario of an object with $Q$ \gls{iid} point scatterers, each following a complex normal distribution: $\mathcal{CN}\left( \frac{1}{\sqrt{2Q}}, \frac{1}{\sqrt{2Q}}\right)$.
+In our considered example, the true shape can be found in Fig.~\ref{subfig:2DImage_Ideal}, where $Q=5017$ and we plot axes in the \gls{LAD} domain.

 Assuming that no noise is present, we assume to illuminate the area with an omni-directional signal, allowing us to focus on the receiver's impact only.
 A 16x16 \gls{URA} with antenna spacing $d = \lambda/2$ is considered.
 The limited aperture of the array generates a loss of resolution, as illustrated in Section \ref{sec:ArrayAngularDomains}.
-This is visible in Figure \ref{subfig:2DImage_ArrayIdeal}, where the absolute value of the response of the array is plotted, scanning the azimuth and elevation \gls{LAD} pairs - or \gls{2D} angle - $\boldsymbol{\eta}$ in the set $\mathcal{L}_{160,160}^{\text{(Rx)}}$ defined in \eqref{eq:URA_Angles}.
-This means that a total of 25600 samples are required.
+This is visible in Fig.~\ref{subfig:2DImage_ArrayIdeal}, where the absolute value of the response of the array is plotted, scanning the azimuth and elevation \gls{LAD} pairs - or \gls{2D} angle - $\boldsymbol{\eta}$ in the set $\mathcal{L}_{160,160}^{\text{(Rx)}}$ defined in \eqref{eq:URA_Angles}.
+This means that a total of 25600 samples is required.
 In practical wireless systems, this is undesired for the great consumption of wireless resources needed to perform so many scans.
-Moreover, if we considered the scenario of Table \ref{tab:SimDefaultParameters}, this would require a full scan acquisition time in the order of hundreds of milliseconds, that would generate phase distortions in dynamic scenarios, impacting the accuracy of the reconstruction, as seen in \ref{subsec:SimSingleTarget}, paragraph c).
+Moreover, if we considered the scenario of Table~\ref{tab:SimDefaultParameters}, this would require a full scan acquisition time in the order of hundreds of milliseconds, that would generate phase distortions in dynamic scenarios, impacting the accuracy of the reconstruction, as seen in \ref{subsec:SimSingleTarget}, paragraph c).